Kazuki-tam/gas-slack2notion/README.md

 # gas-slack2notion

-gas-slack2notion is a starter kit to post messages via Google sheets.
+gas-slack2notion is a starter kit to post messages via Google Sheets from Slack to Notion.

 ## Status